denten-books/plain-text/4-screen.md

 The Pollak-Virag design thus aimed to constitute an electrical alphabet analogous to cursive writing: "to trace in a substantially continuous unbroken outline the written letters composing the matter transmitted" [@pollak_writing-telegraph_1901, 1].
-Yet, where Goldberg's punch cards (covered in the last chapter) aimed to achieve the analogy on the level of encoding---the punches took the shape of letters---Pollak and Virag aimed to do at the level of the medium itself---the signal took the shape of letters.
 To achieve the effect, the engineers broke cursive script down into distinct vertical and horizontal elements.
 The Pollak-Virag encoding thus represented a continuous quality---cursive script---through discrete atomic elements, as punches that moved the writing stylus in cardinal directions---up, down, left, or right.
 For this reason, it would be a mistake to understand the Pollak-Virag telegraph as a purely analog device.
 The analogy is rather achieved through a process of discrete analytic atomization of script on ticker tape and its subsequent reconstitution into a continuous shape.
 The cardinal directions comprise an intermediate, discrete description of smooth handwriting curves.
 Pollak and Virag believed that their sine wave telegraph had the distinct advantage transmitting messages "recorded in ordinary written or script characters."
 In the language of the patent, other forms of "facsimile" telegraph transmitted merely the "conventional form" of the letter, and not the letter itself.
 By contrast, the Pollak-Virag system was in their words "non-autographic."
 The autographic telegraph preserved the particularity of the human hand.
 It purported to transmit not only the conventional form of the letter, but the peculiarity of an individual's signature.
 It was the "humane" telegraph in the sense that it preserved something human.

 The metaphysics accompanying telegraph communication at the time were in fact often concerned with human erasure.
 Notions of material discreteness and